fabibo3/music-genre-classification/README.md

 # music-genre-classification
-Machine learning project dealing with classification of musique files into music genres
+Machine learning project dealing with classification of music files into music genres